All Episodes

 Fine.

-Um I'm just wondering like what plant you live on, because I'm living down here on a planet Earth, and since uh present republic Republican president has been in office, I watched this country unravel.
+I'm just wondering, like, what planet you live on, because I'm living down here on planet Earth, and since the president, Republican president has been in office, I watch this country unravel.

 It's done just the opposite, Lynn.

-When it was really bad was in Jimmy Carter was president.
+When it was really bad was when Jimmy Carter was president.

 No.